kirkseytc/virtualfish-redux/README.md

 # Virtualfish Redux
-This is a "redux" of the [virtualfish project](https://www.github.com/kirkseytc/virtualfish), remaking it from scratch and impementing new features.
+Virtualfish Redux is a ground up remake of the [virtualfish project](https://www.github.com/kirkseytc/virtualfish) that aims to function similar to the original while having new features to play around with.

+## What is Virtualfish?
+Virtualfish is a fish tank simulator that you run in your terminal built off of the ncurses library.

 ## Install
 ### Windows: